Treatment Program Curriculum

 Skill — Self-care wheel

 Mental illness and substance use both take a major toll on the body and the mind.
 In addition, a lack of self-care often makes many disorders worse and more difficult to overcome.
 It is a vicious cycle.
-Our program puts an emphasis on making time for yourself and tending to your emotional, physical, psychological, and medical needs.
+Our program emphasizes making time for yourself and tending to your emotional, physical, psychological, and medical needs.
 We’re able to get your mind and body back on track toward wellness.

-This is taught in our program through a medical presentation that teaches you to understand your own strengths, care for your body and mind, and ensure that you get quality sleep.
+Our program teaches this through a medical presentation that teaches you to understand your strengths, care for your body and mind, and ensure that you get quality sleep.

 Week 11 Schedule: